Don't Settle for an Ordinary Vacation

 Along North Dakota’s northern boundary, where the United States ends and Canada begins, is the 2,000-plus acre International Peace Garden.
 The grounds – with thousands of flowers, numerous lakes and many attractions – straddle the border, meaning a person can stand in two countries at one time or walk freely back and forth across the border while in the gardens.

-So, don’t settle for the typical vacation fare when there are so many things uniquely North Dakota.
+Don’t settle for the typical vacation fare when there are so many things uniquely North Dakota.